 - 1. Looked after and previously looked after children (see Note 1) - 2.
 Exceptional social/medical need (see Note 2) - 3.
-Children whose parent is a permanent member of staff at the school and meets either or both of the following circumstances: - a.
+Children of a permanent full time member of staff or a part-time member working at least 40% of the time which a full-time member of staff at the school and meets either or both of the following circumstances: - a.
 The member of staff has been employed at Moss Lane School for two or more years at the time at which the application for the admission to the school is made; and/or - b.
 The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage (see Note 3) - 4.
 Children who will have at least one sibling on roll at Moss Lane School at the time of application (See Note 4) - 5.
 Children for whom the school is the nearest to their home address (see Notes 5 & 6) - 6.
 Any other children (see Note 7)